Camp FAQs

 What are the first aid qualifications of the staff?

-All of Cedar Circle Farm’s camp staff are First Aid & CPR certified by the American Red Cross and are required to pass a criminal background check.
-All staff also carry a walkie talkie, first aid kit, and cell phone in case of emergency at all times.
+Cedar Circle Farm’s camp staff are First Aid and CPR certified by the American Red Cross and must pass a criminal background check.
+All staff also carry a walkie-talkie, first aid kit, and cell phone in an emergency.

 What time does camp start and end?